 5. Carmel-by-the-Sea and Monterey

-I included both at the same point because they are just 10 minutes away from each other.
+I included these places to visit along highway 1 both at number 5 because they are just 10 minutes away from each other.
 Physical proximity is not the only thing they have in common, as Carmel-by-the-Sea and Monterey are both coastal towns with chic homes, dream panoramas, and awesome golf courses.

 6. Bixby Bridge